Planning a road trip along the Romantic Road in Germany? Looking for a route map and an itinerary? This one week trip itinerary is all you need…

-Naturally Intrigued, I Google more about the subject and found that Romantic Road, in fact, is Germany’s one of the most picturesque and top-rated Holiday Routes.
+Naturally Intrigued, I Googled more about the subject and found that Romantic Road, in fact, is Germany’s one of the most picturesque and top-rated Holiday Routes.

-Six months later, I planned another trip to Germany, but this time it was a bit more specific.
+1 year later, I planned another trip to Germany, but this time it was a bit more specific.
 The itinerary was well defined, for I knew where I was going.
-On Agenda, was a one-week road trip along Germany’s Romantic Road.
+On Agenda, was a dedicated road trip of Romantic Road, Germany.

 Romantic Road Germany: An Introduction